moonlight-mod/robojules/README.md

 A PR differ for [moonlight extensions](https://github.com/moonlight-mod/extensions).

-## Requirements

-- Git and [difftastic](https://github.com/Wilfred/difftastic) must both be in your PATH environment variable.

 ## How it works

-RoboJules only works with extensions that have already been submitted once.
-New extensions should be reviewed manually.

 - Input the ID of the pull request (e.g. [#56](https://github.com/moonlight-mod/extensions/pull/56)).
 - RoboJules downloads a few things: